rezasohrabi/chrome-ext-starter/README.md

 Get started with building your dream Chrome extension effortlessly!
 Our starter kit combines the power of cutting-edge technologies like Vite, TypeScript, React, CRX, Tailwind CSS, and DaisyUI, making extension development a breeze.

+Why choose this template? 🤔 Well, there are countless templates out there, but if you're eyeing Tailwind for your Chrome extension, you're in luck! 🎉 With this template, diving into extension development becomes a breeze – no configuration needed! 💻

 ## Key Features
 - 🛠️ **Vite**: for lightning-fast development and hot module replacement.
 - 🧰 **TypeScript**: for type safety and enhanced productivity.